This product is not supported for your selected

 - HTTP/S endpoint authentication username and password.

-- Stored as the environment variables:
+- Stored in the environment variable

-DD_OP_DESTINATION_HTTP_CLIENT_USERNAME
+DD_OP_DESTINATION_HTTP_CLIENT_USERNAME and DD_OP_DESTINATION_HTTP_CLIENT_PASSWORD.

 - If you are using bearer authentication: